semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 $>curl -XPOST 'http://localhost:9200/game_of_thrones/animal/?routing=Stark&parent=Jon%20Snow' -d '{"type":"direwolf", "name":"Ghost"}'
 {% endhighlight %}

-You may have notive that I've used `%20` in the URL.
-That's because the IDs of my parent documents are the character's names.
+You may have noticed that I've used `%20` in the URL.
+That's because the IDs of the parent documents are the character's names.
 Thus, there is a space between the first and last name, which is represented by `%20` in the URL.

 ### Query a document with children